 Many people have successful hand surgeries.
 At our center, we see the people that typically did not.

 A July 2021 study in the medical journal Hand (9) comes to us from the Rothman Orthopaedic Institute at Thomas Jefferson University.
 In this paper, the researchers gave the reasons why people have unplanned visits to their surgeons because of concerns following surgery.

 “Within three months of surgery, 6.3% (103/1648) of postoperative visits were found to be unplanned.
 The most common reasons for an unplanned office visit overall were wound problems (34%), pain (23.3%), and stiffness (17.5%).
 The trigger finger release group had significantly more patients return to the office for stiffness, the De Quervain release group had significantly more patients return for pain, and the carpal tunnel release group had significantly more patients return for persistent symptoms.”

 Fixing the abnormal rubbing of the tendons and inflammation of the tendon and the tendon sheath by addressing ligament damage.

-In the treatments above, doctors sought to treat the problems of tenosynovitis with anti-inflammatories which address the symptom, not the cause and with with surgery, which addresses the symptom, not the cause unless it is discovered in exploratory surgery that ligament reconstruction surrounding the A1 pulley is needed.
-In this section we will address non-surgical options that address injection therapy to rebuild damaged ligaments and reduce tendon inflammation while strengthening the tendon attachments to the muscles.
+In the treatments above, doctors sought to treat the problems of tenosynovitis with anti-inflammatories that address the symptom, not the cause, and with surgery, which addresses the symptom, not the cause unless it is discovered in exploratory surgery that ligament reconstruction surrounding the A1 pulley is needed.
+In this section, we will address non-surgical options that address injection therapy to rebuild damaged ligaments and reduce tendon inflammation while strengthening the tendon attachments to the muscles.